krimple/fooberry/README.md

 Such setup is **not** required.
 However, if you **do** have a setup like this, it is convenient to write requests like `fetch('/api/todos')` without worrying about redirecting them to another host or port during development.

-To tell the development server to proxy any unknown requests to your API server in development, add a `proxy` field to your `packageGameTile.json`, for example:
+To tell the development server to proxy any unknown requests to your API server in development, add a `proxy` field to your `package.json`, for example:

 ```js
   "proxy": "http://localhost:4000",
 ```

 This way, when you `fetch('/api/todos')` in development, the development server will recognize that it’s not a static asset, and will proxy your request to `http://localhost:4000/api/todos` as a fallback.
-The development server will only attempt to send requests without a `text/html` accept header to the proxy.
+The development server will **only** attempt to send requests without `text/html` in its `Accept` header to the proxy.

 Conveniently, this avoids [CORS issues](http://stackoverflow.com/questions/21854516/understanding-ajax-cors-and-security-considerations) and error messages like this in development: